atsaotsao/my-website/content/principles.md

 ---
 publish: true
-modified: 2025-09-07 13:51:33
+modified: 2025-09-12 13:06:27
 published: 2025-08-19
 ---
 ### love is the central work.

 If there’s one thing I’ve learned from years of studying, falling, failing, healing, practicing, and integrating it’s that love is the work.
-It's the work I wake up every day to because it's one where my years of depression and suffering was pointing me toward.
-It's one where I finally have understood and felt the full-colored, abundant, and unconditional love that I now know we deserve simply for being.
+It's the work that matters more than any ambition, dream, goals, or achievements that I thought I needed.
+It's the work that I wake up every day to because it's one where my years of depression and deep suffering was pointing me toward.

 Bell hooks wrote: _“We do not have to love.
 We choose to love.”_  That choice requires courage: to stop bypassing, face ourselves honestly, and be accountable in relationship with others.
 I believe most of the world’s pain stems from cycles of lovelessness on a personal and collective level, and at the core of my work, it's about helping myself, and those I walk with, come home to love.

 ### practice relational wholeness

-A pivotal part of my journey is accepting the world as is rather what should be, and one thing is realizing how the majority of spaces and relationships we're in does not encourage us to show up with our whole selves; especially including the parts of us that we have shamed, neglected, or even exiled in order to survive within the family systems, relationship dynamics, and power structures we found ourselves in.
+We are beautiful whole beings that have all these dimensions and multitudes that needs to be accepted, loved, and expressed.
+But the most painful part of m journey is realizing and accepting that the majority of spaces and relationships we find ourselves in does not encourage us to show up with our whole selves; especially including the parts of us that we have shamed, neglected, or even exiled in order to survive within the family systems, relationship dynamics, and power structures we found ourselves in.
 Huge part of self work is learning to discern who, where, and what still perpetuates those narratives, unlearning and learning to build inner love and trust to reclaim and embody these new multitudes; and harness the power the comes with it.
 Finally and most importantly, the bulk of the work lies in remaining whole while being in relation to others and believing in reimagined worlds and spaces that we can coexist, collaborate, and be as our whole selves.

 ### prioritize creativity